vtex/xpt/README.md

     └── blocks.json
 ```

 The Dream Store has already defined a home page template, which is the one used by default.
-Let's take a look at what that portion of the `blocks.json` from the `vtex.dreamstore` app looks like.
+Let's take a look at what that portion of the `blocks.json` from the `vtex.dreamstore` app looks.

 ```jsonc
 {